Rivka Ravitz

+In March 2024 she was appointed Chief of Staff for the new mayor of Beit Shemesh, Shmuel Greenberg.

 Early life and education

 She was born in Israel in 1976 to American immigrant parents.
 She is the second of 10 siblings.
-She attended the Beis Yaakov school system for elementary and high school, graduating with an English teaching certificate.
+She attended the Bais Yaakov school system for elementary and high school, graduating with an English teaching certificate.

 Later, after several years of working for Reuven Rivlin in the Knesset, she pursued a degree in management and computer science at the Open University of Israel.
 She then earned an MBA at that institution, and, as of 2017, is working on a PhD in public policy at the University of Haifa.